ChrisLegaxy/Atlassian/README.md

 This is a test to design, to make a home page from www.atlassian.com to be nearly identical as possible only using HTML, CSS

+### Current Status of The Development

+Using Netlify to host : https://heuristic-mcclintock-5c39e0.netlify.com/

 ## Getting Started

 Learn basic HTML, CSS then continue with Advance CSS (SASS)